Everyone Has a Story to Tell

-Launching in June 2020, the Writing Chai Studio offers writers of all genres and all levels the opportunity to find the stories within them and bring them onto the page.
+Launching in January 2022, the Storyscapes Studio offers writers of all genres and all levels the opportunity to find the stories within them and bring them onto the page.
 Find the voice that makes you unique.
 Using the Amherst Writers & Artists (AWA) method, we’ll meet online weekly for six weeks, using time-based prompts as inspiration.
 All material is considered fiction and all work receives responses about what resonates or sticks.
 There is no critique.
 Certified AWA-facilitator Barbara Krasner will provide the prompts.

 About the Amherst Writers & Artists Method